Deep Learning for Event-based Vision: A Comprehensive Survey and Benchmarks: Image Restoration and Enhancement

-\textbf{Fusion-based methods} aims to design a principled framework for video deblurring and event-guided deblurring~\cite{wang2020event}, as shown in Fig.~\ref{fig:Deblurr}(b).
-For instance, Shang et al.~\cite{shang2021bringing} proposed a two-stream framework to explore the non-consecutively blurry frames and bridge the gap between event-guided and video deblurring.
+\textbf{Fusion-based methods} aims to design a principled framework for video and event-guided deblurring~\cite{wang2020event,zhang2023event}, as shown in Fig.~\ref{fig:Deblurr} (b).
+For instance, Shang \etal~\cite{shang2021bringing} proposed a two-stream framework to explore the non-consecutively blurry frames and bridge the gap between event-guided and video deblurring.

-\textbf{Selection-based methods}, \eg, Kim \etal~\cite{kim2022event}, formulate the event-guided motion deblurring by considering the unknown exposure and readout time in the video frame acquisition process.
+\textbf{Selection-based methods}, \eg, \cite{kim2022event}, formulate the event-guided motion deblurring by considering the unknown exposure and readout time in the video frame acquisition process.
 The main challenge is how to selectively use event features by estimating the cross-modal correlation between the blurry frame features and the events.
-Therefore, the proposed event selection module subtly selects useful events, and the fusion module fuses the selected event features and blur frames effectively, as shown in Fig.~\ref{fig:Deblurr}(c).
+Therefore, the proposed event selection module subtly selects useful events, and the fusion module fuses the selected event features and blur frames effectively, as shown in Fig.~\ref{fig:Deblurr} (c).

 \textit{\textbf{Remarks}}: Most of the aforementioned deblurring methods are limited to some specific scenes.
-In some scenes with large or fast motion, the model's performance may deteriorate dramatically.
+In some scenes with large or fast motions, the model's accuracy may deteriorate dramatically.